Recommended AIX Virtual Memory Manager settings for DB2 database product

 Client memory - JFS2, NFS, and GPFS, which means all permanent memory except JFS.

 maxperm% - the threshold above which permanent memory pages will be evicted in favor of computational memory pages.
-The default value of this setting for AIX 5L is 80%, and for AIX 6.1 and 7.1 is 90% but it is now a restricted setting for AIX 6.1 and 7.1.
+The default value of this setting for AIX 5L is 80%, and for AIX 6.1 and higher is 90% but it is now a restricted setting for AIX 6.1 and higher

 maxclient% - the threshold above which client memory pages will be evicted in favor of computational memory pages.
-The default value of this setting for AIX 5L is 80% and for AIX 6.1 and 7.1 is 90% but it is now a restricted setting for AIX 6.1 and 7.1.
+The default value of this setting for AIX 5L is 80% and for AIX 6.1 and higher is 90%, but it is now a restricted setting for AIX 6.1 and higher.

-lru_file_repage - when the number of permanent memory pages (numperm) falls between minperm and maxperm, or the number of client memory pages falls between minperm and maxclient, this setting indicates whether repaging rates are considered when deciding to evict permanent memory pages or computational memory pages.
+lru_file_repage (not applicable to AIX 7.1 and higher) - when the number of permanent memory pages (numperm) falls between minperm and maxperm, or the number of client memory pages falls between minperm and maxclient, this setting indicates whether repaging rates are considered when deciding to evict permanent memory pages or computational memory pages.
 Setting this to 0 tells AIX to ignore repaging rates and favor evicting permament memory pages, and thus keeping more computational memory in RAM.
 The default value for AIX 5L is 1 or true, which means by default it considers the repaging rate.
-The default value for AIX 6.1 and 7.1 default is 0 or false but it is now a restricted setting.
+The default value for AIX 6.1 is 0 or false and is a restricted setting.

 page_steal_method - selects the AIX LRU scanning method.
 "0" is the default value for AIX 5.3 and tells AIX to use the legacy page frame table method.
-"1" is the default value for AIX 6.1 and 7.1 and tells AIX to use a list-based scanning method.
-This is a restricted tunable on AIX 6.1 and 7.1.
+"1" is the default value for AIX 6.1 and higher and tells AIX to use a list-based scanning method.
+This is a restricted tunable on AIX 6.1 and higher.

 Since the lru_file_repage tunable and related AIX behavior changes were introduced, the recommended settings of key virtual memory manager parameters have changed.
 The older strategy for DB2 product running on AIX systems was to reduce file cache usage with a combination of moderately low maxperm or maxclient settings, such as 15-30%, and a much lower minperm setting, such as 5-10%.
 This strategy was required to prevent the paging out of computational memory on systems with a very active file cache.